teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 > <question-title></question-title>
 >
-> Does `Unicycler` begin by using the Long or Short reads?
+> Does `Unicycler` begin by using the long or short reads?
 >
 > > <solution-title></solution-title>
 > >